-Flowering Maples (Abutilon) are mainly offered as room guests for the windowsill.
-However, the vigorous perennial plants can not stay here long, because they are too big.
-The majority of the Flowering Maples is today treated with compression means that keep them unnaturally small.
-As soon as the effect wears off, the plants will start - and become beautiful pot guests for the winter garden or larger rooms, where they stand on the ground.
-Just as lavishly decorate in summer shaded to shady balconies and terraces, because on the sun are beautiful Mallow not dependent.
-Even without sun, they open their bright, shiny calyx throughout the warm season.
-And if the light supply is sufficient, even in winter.
-On less crowded wintering grounds, the shrubs cast off a large part of their heart-shaped, felted leaves and repopulate in the spring.
-Care tip: Shortly before the fresh sprouting is the best time to cut back Flowering Maples vigorously, so they remain compact and blooming even without compression means.
-Important for their health is a very constant water and fertilizer supply.
-Shortage of light mallow swells rapidly and makes it susceptible to pests (e.g., white flies).
-But: They are far more cold-tolerant than commonly thought and can enjoy a long outdoor season that keeps them fit and strong.
-Please note: as we do not count them as our core assortment, we offer you an annually varying color selection, which you will find in the respective articles.
+Flowering Maples (Abutilon) are mainly offered as indoor guests for the windowsill.
+There, however, the vigorous perennial plants can not stay long, because they grow too large.
+Today, the majority of the Flowering Maples is treated with compressing agents that keep them unnaturally small.
+As soon as the effect wears off, the plants become beautiful pot guests for the winter garden or larger rooms, where they stand on the ground.
+Equally lush, they decorate shady balconies and terraces in summer, because they are not dependent on sun.
+Even without sun, they open their bright, shiny calyxes throughout the warm season.
+And if the light supply is sufficient, they do so even in winter.
+In low-light wintering sites, the shrubs drop most of their heart-shaped, felted leaves and grow new ones in spring.
+Care tip: It is best to cut back Flowering Maples vigorously shortly before the new growth starts, so that they remain compact and eager to bloom even without compressing agents.
+A very constant supply of water and fertilizer is important for their health.
+Insufficient supply weakens Flowering Maples quickly and makes them susceptible to pests (e.g. whiteflies).
+They are far more cold tolerant than commonly thought and can enjoy a long outdoor season that keeps them fit and vigorous.
+Please note: Since Flowering Maples are non core items, we offer a yearly varying color selection, which you will find in the respective articles.

 Quality: perennial with colorful calyxes; vigorous

-punkt_gruen.gif Use: from April to September outdoors in potted gardens (balcony, terrace, garden) with hibernation in the house; All year round in bright winter gardens and residential or business premises
+Use: from April to September in pots outdoors (balcony, terrace, garden) with overwintering indoors; all year round in bright winter gardens or living rooms or offices

 Professional care tips for